Three original Rife Machines have been found. Find out how they really worked by reading:

 Another thing to realize is the fact that none of this off-the-shelf frequency generating equipment is medical equipment.
 If a manufacturer calls his frequency generator a Rife machine then it could be considered medical equipment and regulated by the FDA.
 This is why Rife’s name should never be used to define frequency generating equipment.
 Off-the-shelf frequency generators are considered electronic test equipment.
 Do not expect that any of these companies that sell electronic test equipment will talk to you about how to use this equipment to treat yourself.
 If you mention anything about what Dr. Rife did with a frequency generator they will probably not want to talk to you about this subject.
 These companies do not want their equipment to be considered medical equipment and be under the jurisdiction of the FDA.
 They would never be so foolish as to call their electronic test equipment a “Rife Machine.”

 We have on this site a list of some off-the-shelf frequency generators for you to put into the search engines and find.
 It is up to you to decide which instrument you may want to purchase.
 All of these off-the-shelf instruments that we have listed cover the range of frequencies that Rife used in his equipment.
 Memory, frequency range and sweep capabilities are what you will want to consider.
 Make sure you ask if their frequency generator has the ability to store frequency sets.
-Make sure they can at least program and store up to 1000 channels in memory.
+Also make sure they can at least program and store up to 1000 channels in memory.
 At the link below is a list of frequency generators.
 The makers of the GB-4000 also make a high frequency ray tube instrument like those used in the 1930's.
 They are the only company that we know of that builds a variable high frequency ray tube instrument replica of the original 1930's M.O.P.A. equipment.
 To take a look at many of the various frequency generators on the market today click on the frequency generator link below.

 If you decide to purchase an off-the-shelf frequency generator and use it the way that Dr. Rife did then you will want to purchase our Universal Frequency List.
 Also, there are frequency lists on the web that are in public domain that can be used by anyone as long as your frequency generator has the full frequency range we have discussed.
 The website below has several frequency lists.